tscholak/PyConEdward/content.md

 43
 ```

-[//]: # (Shouldn't a fair coin show 50 heads in 100 tosses?)
-[//]: # (No, even a fair coin could show more or less than 50 heads in 100 tosses, just by chance.)

 ### What Can We Say About The Fairness of The Coin?

-[//]: # (We are constructing a simple model of how the universe could be arranged in such a way that we ended up seeing this series of coin toss outcomes, because we assume that random chance was involved and things could have turned out differently.)

 1. **Posit A Generative Model.** Start with a simple story about how the data is generated.
 How could things be arranged that we end up seeing coin tosses like the ones observed? -- **Forward direction**.